Isabella of Angouleme was born to Aymer Taillefer, Count of Angouleme and Alice de Courtenay.

-Isabella left England to accompany her eldest daughter Joan to Angouleme where she would marry Hugh de Lusignan.
-However, Isabella decided to take Hugh for herself instead.
+Isabella left England to accompany her eldest daughter Joan to Angouleme where she would marry Hugh X Count of Lusignan, son of the man Isabella was betrothed to in 1200.
+However, Isabella decided to take him for herself instead.

-Isabella married Hugh de Lusignan.
+Isabella married Hugh X Count of Lusignan.
 The marriage gave Hugh and Isabella a large power base in south-west France.

-Isabella wrote to her son, King Henry III, to explain her actions in marrying Hugh de Lusignan.
-She stated that Joan was too young to bear Hugh the heirs he desperately needed and that she had married him to prevent him seeking a French alliance.
-She also asked Henry to grant her lands in Poitou that had been promised to her on her marriage to John.
-Henry refused this request.
+Isabella wrote to her son, King Henry III, to explain her actions in marrying Hugh.
+She excused her behaviour by saying that Joan was too young to bear Hugh the heirs he desperately needed and that she had married him to prevent him seeking a French alliance.
+She also asked Henry to grant her the lands in Poitou that had been promised to her on her marriage to John.
+Henry was not happy with his mother’s marriage and refused this request.

-A son, Hugh, was born to Isabella and Hugh de Lusignan.
+A son, Hugh, was born to Isabella and Hugh X Count of Lusignan.

 1221 (25th June)

-Isabella’s daughter, Joan, married Alexander II of Scotland
+Isabella’s daughter, Joan, married King Alexander II of Scotland

 Isabella’s son, King Henry III, confiscated her lands in England.